kunalrawat425/kunalrawat425/README.md

 - 👋 Hi, I’m @kunalrawat425.
 - 👀 I’m interested in building scalable web applications with REST API and SPA technology.
-- 🌱 I’m currently learning Javascript,ReactJs,NextJs and ES6.
+- 🌱 I’m currently learning Javascript,ReactJs,NextJs and Graphql.
 - 📫 Reach me on kunalrawat425@gmail.com.
 <!-- - 💞️ I’m looking to collaborate on ... -->